Racial and Ethnic Diversity in Elite Ballet Companies

 International Dancers’ Impact

-International dancers profoundly impact American ballet companies.
+International dancers have a profound impact on American ballet companies.
 Currently, 34.78% of dancers in these companies were born outside the United States.
 This influx of international talent enriches the ballet world, bringing diverse techniques and perspectives to American stages.
 The San Francisco Ballet, for instance, has a notable representation of foreign-born dancers, contributing to its varied and dynamic performances.

 Japanese dancers, in particular, represent the highest number of non-US dancers in American ballet companies.
 Their presence in principal ranks is more common than expected, highlighting the significant contributions of foreign-born dancers to ballet’s artistic and cultural fabric.